ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 In Python, dunder methods (also known as "magic methods") are methods that are defined with double underscores (e.g., `__init__`, `__len__`) and are used to implement special behavior for objects.
 These methods are called "dunder" because they are surrounded by double underscores (i.e., "double underscore" or "dunder").

 Dunder methods are used to define the behavior of various built-in operations in Python, such as arithmetic operations, attribute access, and object creation and destruction.
-For example, the `__init__` dunder method is used to initialize an object when it is created, the `__add__` dunder method is used to define the behavior of the `+` operator for an object, and the `__str__` dunder method is used to define the string representation of an object.
+For example, the `__init__` dunder method is used to initialize an object when it is created, and the `__add__` dunder method is used to define the behavior of the `+` operator for an object, and the `__str__` dunder method is used to define the string representation of an object.

 Here is an example of how dunder methods are used in Python: